 There has been an increase in the number of events and demonstrations compared to 2021.
 The OPS continues to track towards planning and responding to over 150 known events and demonstrations including one-day and multi-day events (e.g. March for Life, Rolling Thunder demo, Canada Day, Royal visit, Panda game).
 It is anticipated that this increase in events and demonstrations will continue for the foreseeable future.
-As such, the OPS has started to build out its Special Events team to plan and manage events and demonstrations.
-With support from partner services, this approach has been successfully used for several events this year following the illegal demonstration in February.
+As such, the OPS has started to build out its Special Events team to plan and manage events and demonstrations to ensure community safety is upheld prior to, during, and after events and demonstrations.
+With support from partner services, this approach has been successfully used for several events this year following the illegal protest in February.
 Unfortunately, this new posture, with significant planning and prevention activities before an event as well as ensuring adequate deployment of officers leading up to and following - while most effective in maintaining public safety, is also costly.
-For example, applying a similar approach to managing St Patrick's Day - viewed by the community as successful - to the Panda Game will see a forecasted threefold increase in costs year over year.
+For example, applying the similar approach to managing St Patrick's Day - viewed by the community as successful - to the Panda Game will see a forecasted threefold increase in costs year over year.
+The total cost for the Panda Game has not yet been confirmed and are currently estimated at \$0.3M to \$0.5M.
+Preliminary discussions regarding cost sharing with OSEG (Ottawa Sports and Entertainment Group), Carleton University and Ottawa University are underway.

 The OPS will continue to rely on partner agency police resources and off-duty member overtime to manage major events and demonstrations.
 However, in 2022, the impact of limited recruitment of new officers resulted in the OPS becoming highly dependent on utilizing outside agencies - even for smaller events.
 Without the addition of new resources, the OPS will continue to manage in this way.
 Direct costs associated with this approach have been largely funded by Public Safety Canada as they are in alignment with pre-approved reimbursement criteria.
-Unfortunately, this staffing model relies on overtime and results in the deterioration of member wellness (fatigue) and reduces organizational resiliency (burn-out, sick-time).
+Unfortunately, as noted in previous updates, this staffing model relies on overtime and results in the deterioration of member wellness (fatigue) and reduces organizational resiliency (burn-out, sick-time).
 This was especially true for Canada Day when the organization had to cancel member's annual vacation, for the first time ever, to be able to provide adequate and effective policing.
 The OPS is actively strengthening its support to members for health and wellness and looking to reduce the reliance on overtime through filling vacancies and requesting additional resources.
-This was outlined in the Strategic Staffing Plan that was presented to the Board's HR Committee on August 30, 2022, and will be further detailed in the 2023 budget.
+This was outlined in the Strategic Staffing Plan that was presented to the Board's HR Committee on August 30, 2022, the Board on October 31, 2022, and will be further detailed in the 2023 budget.